Tardis Toys

 Featuring eight motion activated in flight interactive sound effects.
 Electronic Flight Control Tardis has different sound effects for de-materialisation (take off) and re-materialisation (landing) as well as spinning and turbulence sound effects.
 This Tardis has a flashing Tardis lantern and light up interior.
 The doors of the Flight Control Tardis can be opened to accomodate the 5" figures.
 The Tardis also has an opening telephone door with telephone detail - Tardis Playset

 The Tardis playset from Character Options.
 The Tardis Playset is great for Doctor Who action figures; the 5" figures fit nicely inside the console.
 This replica toy of the Tardis Console Room needs to be fully assembled using components supplied.
 The Tardis Playset would not survive the Time Wars and hence may be better suited to slightly older fans or else kept on display.
 In play mode it features background noises and 13 distinct combinations of light and sound activated by buttons on the console.
 The Tardis is entered by an authentic police box door leading to the central Time Rotor which goes up and down and lights up in green to the classic sounds of de-materialisation "Vwoorp!
 Vwooorp!".
-A later revision to the playset has the console plastic changed from aquamarine to clear plastic and the Doctor's hat stand changed from white to brown
+A later revision to the playset has the console plastic changed from aquamarine to clear plastic and the Doctor's hat stand changed from white to brown.
+In 2016 Underground Toys re-released the Tenth Doctor Tardis Playset for the US market

 Tardis Playset - Tardis Talking Money Bank

 Save up for more action figures with the Tardis money bank featuring flashing blue light and Tardis sound effects.
-Collectors note the Talking Tardis is available in three versions; with ninth Doctor and Rose voices; with tenth Doctor and Rose voices; and with tenth Doctor and Martha Jones voices.
-Note also that the interior Tardis pictures differ on all three versions and that from 2006 the Tardis light is much brighter - Supermag Doctor Who Tardis
+Collectors note the Talking Tardis is available in several versions; with ninth Doctor and Rose voices; with tenth Doctor and Rose voices; with tenth Doctor and Martha Jones voices; and with Twelfth Doctor voices.
+Note also that the interior Tardis pictures differ on all versions and that from 2006 the Tardis light is much brighter.
+The November 2015 Twelfth Doctor Tardis Talking Money Box is a lighter shade of blue and has a flashing tardis light Tardis Talking Money Box - Supermag Doctor Who Tardis

 Build your own Tardis with Supermag connectors.
 The connectors are magnetic and this Tardis has 162 components - Tardis Cookie Jar